makinivonic/alx-fe-reactjs/github-user-search/README.md

-This is a GitHub User Search App
+This is a GitHub User Search App.
+It uses Tailwind CSS for styling.